TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

   .myList:nth-child(even) {/* Selects every even child of myList */}
 ~~~

-### Pseduo-elements
+### Pseudo-elements
-While pseudo-classes give us an alternative way to interact with our HTML elements based on their state or structure, pseduo-elements are more abstract.
+While pseudo-classes give us an alternative way to interact with our HTML elements based on their state or structure, pseudo-elements are more abstract.
 They allow us to affect parts of our HTML that aren't elements at all.
-These special elements share the same specifity as regular elements (0, 0, 0, 1).
+These special elements share the same specificity as regular elements (0, 0, 0, 1).
 There are a number of useful pseudo-elements that can be utilized in any number of creative ways.

 [`::marker`](https://css-tricks.com/almanac/selectors/m/marker/) allows you to customize the styling of your `<li>` elements' bullets or numbers.